How do I go about booking my wedding?

-These figures are fixed by the Church of England nationally, and approved by parliament.
+These are the figures for marrying in your home parish.
+Fees are fixed by the Church of England nationally and approved by parliament.

 Additional fees may be added by the Parochial Church Council (PCC) to cover the cost of any additional services which you might require, such as: an organist, choir, musicians, bell ringers, verger, statutory licences, and for the provision of any PA/AVA equipment and an operator.
-As a rough guide, a weekend wedding, including the reading of banns, basic statutory fees, and the most common additional services currently (2020) costs in the order of £919.00.
-These additional fees increase for weddings which are recorded commercially, wherein other fees may apply.
 All such fees are fully detailed once we know your specific requirements.

 Banns read in other churches, or Licenses issued, are charged separately by the parishes concerned or by the statutory authorities.

-The cost of the Marriage Preparation Course is not included in the above figures, but is currently (2020) £50.00 per couple.
+The cost of the Marriage Preparation Course is not included in the above figures.

 All fees are reviewed each year in January.